christie-templeton/portfolio/exampleSite/content/about/_index.md

 I am experienced with various forms of Web Design and development including:

-* Creating static sites using Github, Jekyll, Hugo, and more.
+* Creating static sites using Github, Jekyll, Hugo, and more (this site is hosted on Github, using forestry.io and a Hugo theme)
-* Creating and managing Wordpress sites
+* Creating and managing Wordpress sites (samples in my [portfolio](https://christietempleton.netlify.com/portfolio "Portfolio"))
-* Well versed in html, css, and javascript.
+* Well versed in html, css, and javascript

 ## Complimentary Skills